 A global perspective

 Nine out of 10 employers cite intercultural skills as a desirable trait for new employees, and Susquehanna’s nationally recognized Global Opportunities (GO) program will prepare you with the cultural competencies needed in today’s global marketplace.
 We are one of only a handful of universities to require a domestic or overseas study away experience.
 You will see firsthand how different social and cultural forces shape the world around you—and discover how you can make a difference.
 Whether you decide to go for two weeks or an entire semester, you will return more culturally aware and better prepared to be a leader in a diverse, dynamic, and interdependent world.

 Total collegiate experience

 You will experience our deep-rooted commitment to the intellectual, personal, and professional growth of every student on Susquehanna’s residential campus.
-Outside the classroom, you can choose from more than 150 student organizations and cocurricular activities, service learning, student leadership opportunities, and 23 NCAA Division III sports.
+Outside the classroom, you can choose from 160 student organizations and cocurricular activities, service learning, student leadership opportunities, and 23 NCAA Division III sports.
 You will gain valuable leadership, social, and interpersonal skills in our inclusive and diverse community—and make memories to last a lifetime.

 Our beautiful 325-acre campus is located in the town of Selinsgrove, Pennsylvania, just two and a half hours from Philadelphia and Baltimore; within three hours of New York City and Washington, DC; and one hour away from the state capital of Harrisburg.
 You will network with alumni, pursue internships, explore professional opportunities, and have fun!

-Come discover all Susquehanna has to offer by visiting campus.
+Come discover all that Susquehanna has to offer by visiting campus.
 We’ll introduce you to our dedicated faculty and staff.
 You can meet current students, sit in on a class or lab, and take in a theater production or sporting event.
 We can’t wait to meet you!